stephanellis/netmanager/README.md

 This will setup the database and create a user N0CALL with a password of pass123.

 Add an operator set a password and check the box for a new user.

+An image based on this repo should be automatically built by docker hub when update.